DwainZwerg/2fa-android/README.md

 # ![2fa Icon](./assets/icon.svg) 2fa

 2fa by 979 is a free, open-source one-time password (OTP) manager published under the European Union Public License (EUPL).
 Designed for privacy and anonymity, it contains no networking code, uses minimal dependencies, and collects no telemetry - everything stays on your device.
 Development is community-driven and fully auditable.
-The app is primarily developed and tested on GrapheneOS running on Google Pixel devices, and remains compatible with other Android phones (for example, Samsung).
+The app is primarily developed and tested on Google Pixel devices, and remains compatible with other Android phones, such as Samsung models.

 ## Features
 ### Time-based One-Time Password (TOTP)